Projective test: Thematic apperception test

 Another popular projective test is the Thematic Apperception Test (TAT) in which an individual views ambiguous scenes of people, and is asked to describe various aspects of the scene; for example, the subject may be asked to describe what led up to this scene, the emotions of the characters, and what might happen afterwards.
 A clinician will evaluate these descriptions, attempting to discover the conflicts, motivations and attitudes of the respondent.
 A researcher may use a specific scoring system that establishes consistent criteria of expressed thoughts and described behaviors associated with a specific trait, e.g., the need for Achievement, which has a validated and reliable scoring system.
 In the answers, the respondent "projects" their unconscious attitudes and motivations into the picture, which is why these are referred to as "projective tests."
-Although the TAT is a commonly used psychological assessment instrument, its validity as a personality assessement test has been questioned.
+Although the TAT is a commonly used psychological assessment instrument, its validity as a personality assessment test has been questioned.
 In contrast, it has high reliability and validity when used in research with larger samples.